Sensor technologies and measuring principles

 Chemisorption (CS)

-In chemisorption, the sensor element consists of a metal oxide semiconductor (e.g. tin dioxide) located in a measuring chamber with a flame arrester.
+In chemisorption, the sensor element consists of a metal oxide semiconductor (such as tin dioxide) located in a measuring chamber with a flame arrester.
 The oxidation of the monitored gas at the sensor element increases the electrical conductivity.
-The current flow is converted into an output signal corresponding to the gas concentration.
+The current flow created by this process is then converted into an output signal corresponding to the gas concentration.
 The temperature of the sensor element is adjusted according to the gas being monitored.
-Chemisorption is suitable for detecting a wide range of combustible and toxic gases and is characterized by long-life sensors and low cost.
+Chemisorption is suitable for detecting a wide range of combustible and toxic gases.
+It is characterised by its long-life sensors and low cost.

 • Flammable and toxic gases